hpacheco/ses/vm/README.md

 To successfully run the tasks in the labs you will need to have a few tools installed.
 For this purpose, we recommend setting up a modern x86_64/amd64 Debian-based virtual machine.
 This is not mandatory: if you are willing to spend the effort, you may attempt to install the tools in your own environment; Docker containers are provided for the tools with a less standard deployment, which should facilitate their usage in any environment.
+If you are on a recent M1/M2 Mac, then install the arm64 version of the Debian-based system.

 # Configuration steps